Skip to content

 Financial experts and eco-conscious shoppers alike champion this tip for being both cost-effective and sustainable.
 Seasonal produce tends to be more affordable, better tasting, and closer to peak freshness.

-Tip: Look for farmer’s markets or local groceries that buy from regional farmers—it’s often cheaper because transportation costs are lower.
+Look for farmer’s markets or local grocery stores that get their inventory from regional farmers—it’s often cheaper because transportation costs are lower.

 10. Buy in bulk